SmashPhoenix272/NovelDownloader/claudeDev_docs/techStack.md

   - Customizable appearance and information display.
 - **Considerations**: Enhances user experience by providing visual feedback during downloads.

+## Logging and Error Handling

+### logging (Python built-in module)
+- **Purpose**: Provides a flexible framework for generating log messages.
+- **Key Features**:
+  - Hierarchical logging system with different log levels.
+  - Can be configured to output logs to various destinations (console, file, etc.).
+- **Considerations**: Improves debugging and user feedback by providing detailed information about the application's operation and any errors encountered.

 ## Version Control

 ### Git